altaga/X-Chat/README.md

 - ChainSafe (Filecoin):
    - Upload files to IPFS through Chainsafe API.

-# X-Chat React Natve DApp:
+# X-Chat React Native DApp:

 X-Chat is a very complete Dapp, which provides us with all the wallet and chat services.
 Not to mention its ability to perform crosschain operations.